 Andrei Medvedev graduated from the Faculty of Geography at Moscow State University and holds a Ph.D. in Geography and Cartography.
 Since 2006 he is working at the Institute of Geography at the Russian Academy of Science.
-He has profound experience in teaching GIS, remote sensing and topography both in Moscow State University and High School of Economics.
+He has profound experience in teaching GIS, remote sensing, and topography both in Moscow State University and the High School of Economics.
 He was a member of organizational committees of more than 20 international scientific conferences and more than 20 scientific projects at the Russian Academy of Science, the Russian Geographic Society, the Russian Scientific Foundation.
 He is also an official expert at the Russian Academy of Science; member of the Technology Committee of standardization in the fields of geographical information, geodesy, and cartography; member of Scientific Committee on geodesy and geophysics at International Association of Academy of Science; expert of the European Cooperation in Science and Technology (COST).